MicrosoftDocs/kaizala-docs.fr-FR/Articles/Actions/KASClient/generated/enums/kasclient.kasformresultvisibility.md

 ###  <a name="all"></a>Tous

-**Tous les**: = 0
+**All**: = 0

-Résumé du formulaire est visible pour tous les participants à la conversation
+Le résumé du formulaire est visible par tous les membres de la conversation.

 ___